Connect with others who understand.

 8. Caffeine Is Best in Moderation

 Just like most things in life, moderation is key with caffeine.
 The U.S. Food and Drug Administration (FDA) suggests adults limit caffeine to less than 400 milligrams per day (about four or five small cups of coffee).
 Consuming a moderate amount of caffeine, in the form of coffee, tea, or other caffeinated foods, may improve a person’s ability to focus and reduce MS fatigue without causing negative side effects.
-That said, everyone is different and some people are more sensitive to caffeine.
+That being said, everyone is different and some people are more sensitive to caffeine.
 If you have other medical problems, such as anxiety, high blood pressure, or sleep problems, watching your caffeine intake can be very important.

 Speak to your health care provider before adding caffeine to your diet or changing the amount of coffee you’re consuming.
 It’s always smart to be aware of the ways caffeine could help or hurt you, so you can feel your best.